stabix/stabix/doc/preCPFE_gui.rst

 -------------------

 * *MSC.Mentat*
-The indenter is modeled by a rigid body and the sample by a deformable body.
+    - The indenter is modeled by a rigid body and the sample by a deformable body.

-A bilinear Coulomb friction model is used to describe the contact between the indenter and the sample.
-A default friction coefficient of 0.3 is set.
+    - Contact is defined by a bilinear Coulomb friction model
+    - A default friction coefficient of 0.3 is set.

 * *Abaqus*
-The indenter is modeled by a rigid body and the sample by a deformable body.
+    - The indenter is modeled by a rigid body and the sample by a deformable body.
-The external surface of the indenter is defined as the "master" region and the top surface of the (multilayer) sample is defined as the "slave" region.
+    - The external surface of the indenter is defined as the "master" region.
+    - The top surface of the (multilayer) sample is defined as the "slave" region.

-If the coefficient friction is different from 0, the classical isotropic Coulomb friction model is used to define the contact between the indenter and the sample.
+    - If the coefficient friction is different from 0, the classical isotropic Coulomb friction model is used to define the contact between the indenter and the sample.

-If the coefficient friction is set to 0, the contact is defined by a frictionless tangential behavior and a hard normal behavior.
+    - If the coefficient friction is set to 0, the contact is defined by a frictionless tangential behavior and a hard normal behavior.

 Mesh definition
 -------------------

 * *MSC.Mentat*
-The mesh is defined by default by hexahedral eightnode elements (hex8).
+    - The mesh is defined by default by hexahedral eightnode elements (hex8).

 * *Abaqus*
-The mesh is defined by default by linear hexahedral eightnode elements (C3D8).
+    - The mesh is defined by default by linear hexahedral eightnode elements (C3D8).
-It is possible to set quadratic elements (e.g.: C3D20), by changing in the python code the value of the "linear_elements" variable from 1 to 0.
+    - It is possible to set quadratic elements (e.g.: C3D20), by changing in the python code the value of the "linear_elements" variable from 1 to 0.

 Python setup
 -------------